-The amounts reported by such persons are as of July 12, 2023, with percentages based on 7,682,617 shares issued and outstanding except where the person has the right to receive shares within the next 60 days (as indicated in the other footnotes to this table), which would increase the number of shares owned by such person and the number of shares outstanding.
+(1) The amounts reported by such persons are as of July 1, 2024, with percentages based on 9,144,731 shares issued and outstanding except where the person has the right to receive shares within the next 60 days (as indicated in the other footnotes to this table), which would increase the number of shares owned by such person and the number of shares outstanding.
 Under the rules of the SEC, "beneficial ownership" is deemed to include shares for which an individual, directly or indirectly, has or shares voting or dispositive power, whether or not they are held for the individual's benefit, and includes shares that may be acquired within 60 days, including, but not limited to, the right to acquire shares by the exercise of options or the vesting of restricted stock units.
-Shares that may be acquired within 60 days by the exercise of options and vesting of restricted stock units are referred to in the footnotes to this table as "presently exercisable options" and restricted stock units, respectively.
+Shares that may be acquired within 60 days by the exercise of options are referred to in the footnotes to this table as "presently exercisable options."
 Unless otherwise indicated in the other footnotes to this table, each shareholder named in the table has sole voting and sole investment power with respect to all of the shares shown as owned by the shareholder.
-We have omitted percentages of less than 1% from the table.